johnbillion/wp_mail/readme.md

 ### Site admin email address is changed

+Sent when a user clicks the link in the email requesting confirmation of the change to the site admin email address (see above).

     To:        Old site admin email address
     From:      WordPress <wordpress@host>
     Subject:   [%s] Admin Email Changed (WP 5.2+)